RickySuarez/cse15l-lab-reports/lab-report-4-week-5.md

 * `-n`

-    The `-n` command is an extension of the usual command except it displays the line number the the reults is found in.
+    The `-n` command is an extension of the usual command except it displays the line number that the reults are found in.

   ## Example 1: